marwankefah/StudBuddy/README.md

 ##  User Functionality

-  -Student can select preferred studying location or locations.
+  - Student can select preferred studying location or locations.
-  -Student can select Subject he wants to study with other students.
+  - Student can select Subject he wants to study with other students.
-  -Student can select the Chapter he wants to study in the subject with other students.
+  - Student can select the Chapter he wants to study in the subject with other students.
-  -Student Can Review the Students or Teachers they studied with.
+  - Student Can Review the Students or Teachers they studied with.
-  -Students can search for Students or Teachers with certain preferences (The University they go to or Their Field of Study).
+  - Students can search for Students or Teachers with certain preferences (The University they go to or Their Field of Study).
-  -Teachers can select the subject they want to teach.
+  - Teachers can select the subject they want to teach.
-  -Teachers can choose the price of the studying session (it can be free of charge also).
+  - Teachers can choose the price of the studying session (it can be free of charge also).
-  -Teachers can choose preferred location or locations.
+  - Teachers can choose preferred location or locations.
-  -Teachers Can Review Students and add comments about them which will be useful information for other teachers
+  - Teachers Can Review Students and add comments about them which will be useful information for other teachers
   - After a student selects all his preferences, a list of students and teachers will appear from which he can request them to accept the studying offer.
   - Reachers or students can choose which requests will they accept and they can share contact information after accepting an offer.

 ## Entities:
-  -Students
-  -Teachers
-  -College
-  -Faculty
-  -Department
-  -Course
-  -Chapter
+  - Students
+  - Teachers
+  - College
+  - Faculty
+  - Department
+  - Course
+  - Chapter
-  -Reviews and ratings of Students, Teachers -Preferred studying spot.
+  - Reviews and ratings of Students, Teachers
+  - Preferred studying spot.

 ## Database Schema
 ![DB Schema](https://github.com/marwankefah/StudBuddy/blob/master/DB_Schema.png)